 The upskilling of internal staff requires a channel leader who has advocacy and understanding of TikTok and can instill confidence in others to be on camera.
 This is how the Envato channel operates – I brief my colleagues with a concept and shot list to execute, edit the footage, optimize the text and audio, and post.
 This is the most cost-effective way to run a TikTok account and has the added benefit of featuring a behind-the-scenes look at a company which helps to humanize a brand.
 A word of caution – don’t rely on one person to be the face of your TikTok account.
 If they stop working for you, that could be the end of your TikTok success, as users might have attached their loyalty to that person, not the business.
 I’ve seen this happen first-hand.

 If you want to use TikTokers to amplify your TikTok account via their own, this is typically on a campaign-to-campaign basis rather than an always-on approach.
 This is mainly because meaningful, genuine mentions of your brand on a TikToker’s account have more impact on their audience.
 Rather than a sponsored Instagram post or story, this is a short-form video – the creator’s audience will be able to tell if the collaboration is authentic.
-Choose to work with creators who have shown an interest in your niche so you know that their followers are your target audience.
+Choose wisely; search people on TikTok who have shown an interest in your niche so you know that their followers are your target audience.

 Don’t overlook the power of a smaller account either – micro-influencers on TikTok often have highly engaged followings who love to see them succeed with a sponsored collaboration, and the video might do better than expected.
 Test out working with one big creator for a campaign, and then try working with several smaller accounts for the next to see what works for your messaging.
 Emphasis on this point – if you’re working with a content creator, have them come to the table with their ideas.
 They know their audience and what’s going to land.
 If their content is consistent with their other videos and your brand is embedded beautifully, that is far more powerful than the creator hitting every point in your messaging handbook.
 The content creator is the vessel for trust – if they appear to trust your brand to their followers who trust them, then you’re away.